1e14/1e14/modules/core/README.md

 "River Core" is a minimal set of functions for building *computational graphs*.

-Computational graphs are networks of functions, where functions receive and assign their input and output parameters independently, and where input and output parameters may be connected.
+Computational graphs, in essence, are networks of *functions*.
+But unlike functions, River nodes receive their inputs and emit their outputs independently from one another, and instead of *parameters*, values get passed in and emitted through *ports*.

 Getting started
 ---------------